 Nathalie Jongen, EPFL, NCCR MARVEL, 18.12.2017

-The 2017 Halloween day was the perfect opportunity for 15-year-old high school students at Collèges Sainte-Croix et Gambach to meet researchers, students and entrepreneurs who shared their motivation and enthusiasm in the hopes of triggering their desire to initiate scientific studies!
+The 2017 Halloween day was the perfect opportunity for 15-year-old high school students at Collèges Sainte-Croix and Gambach to meet researchers, students and entrepreneurs who shared their motivation and enthusiasm in the hopes of triggering their desire to initiate scientific studies!

 Thibault and Rico, together with MARVEL scientific officer Lidia Favre-Quattropani and EPFL student Roman Blum, eagerly enabled their young visitors to immerse themselves inside materials and vibrate with the atoms, thanks to various multimedia tools including short movies displayed on a 3D screen.